Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Results

 We used numerical simulations to determine the effects on motile behavior of varying parameters along the principal mode.
-The measured trajectory phenotypes projected onto this mode in the range $\{-2, 2\}$ centered about the average phenotype located at the origin, and we performed simulations for parameter sets evenly sampled along this range.
-As the projection on the principal mode increased, the simulated trajectories became more expansive and the effective diffusivity increased by more than two orders of magnitude (Figure \ref{Figure 5}C).
-This largely reproduced the observed variation in the measured diffusivities $D_{\text{eff}}$ as a function of the projection along the first mode.
+The measured trajectory phenotypes projected onto this mode in the range $\{-4, 2\}$ centered about the average phenotype located at the origin, and we performed simulations for parameter sets evenly sampled along this range.
+These largely reproduced the observed variation in the measured diffusivities $D_{\text{eff}}$ as a function of the projection along the first mode.
+The agreement was particularly good at higher values ($>-1$) of the mode projection, but at lower values we noted a tendency for the $D_\text{eff}$ from simulations to exceed that of the data.
+The latter discrepancy can be explained by elements of behavior not captured by our model (see Discussion).
+Nevertheless, as illustrated by simulated trajectories (Figure \ref{Figure 5}C, bottom), trajectories became more expansive as the mode projection increased, as did $D_\text{eff}$ by nearly two orders of magnitude over the tested range.
+This suggested that the principal mode indicates exploratory propensity (Figure \ref{Figure 5}C), and we confirmed that it is indeed more strongly associated with changes in $D_\text{eff}$ than expected for randomly generated parameter sets (Figure S10).
+Interestingly, this mode of variation we found across individual phenotypes is reminiscent of ``roaming'' and ``dwelling'' behavioral variability that has been shown within individuals across time, in \textit{C. elegans} \cite{Fujiwara2002,Flavell2013} as well as other organisms \cite{Osborne1997, Jordan2013}.

-The significant loadings on nearly all of the model parameters indicated that this dominant mode of behavioral variation reflects global changes in motility.
-The manner in which the motility parameters change along this mode are reminiscent of conventional descriptions of roaming and dwelling behavior in worms \cite{Fujiwara2002} and other organisms \cite{Osborne1997, Jordan2013}: Roaming worms move at high speed with infrequent reversals, while dwelling worms move at low speed and reverse frequently \cite{Fujiwara2002}.
-Interestingly, the parameters with significant loadings on this mode included also those pertaining to gradual changes in orientation ($k_\psi$, $D_\psi$),and the sign of these loadings indicate that roaming worms tend to generate trajectories with higher curvature than do dwelling worms.
-Changes in path curvature have not been, to our knowledge, implicated in previous studies of roaming/dwelling in nematodes and hence could represent a previously unrecognized difference between these behaviors.